John Kluge: Metromedia and Metromedia Company

 Kluge's major move into media was by purchasing stock in the Metropolitan Broadcasting Corporation in the mid-1950s.
 The Metropolitan Broadcasting Corporation was the successor of the DuMont Television Network, which was spun off from DuMont Laboratories after the television network ceased operations in 1956.
-Metropolitan Broadcasting consisted of two stations, WABD in New York City and WTTG in Washington, D.C., both former DuMont outlets now operating as independent stations.
-Kluge joined the company as its board chairman and largest stockholder in 1958, acquiring the bulk of his shares from founder Allen B. DuMont for about USD $6,000,000.
+Metropolitan Broadcasting consisted of two stations, WABD in New York City and WTTG in Washington, D.C., both former DuMont stations by the time of Kluge's acquisition operating as independent stations.
+Kluge joined the company as its board chairman and largest stockholder in 1958, acquiring the bulk of his shares from founder Allen B. DuMont for about US$6,000,000.

 After gaining control in 1959, Kluge began the company's expansion further into broadcasting, with holdings in television and radio.
 In the early 1960s, Kluge bought an outdoor advertising firm, and in 1961 the company's name was changed to Metromedia to reflect the diversity of its interests.